ptrebert/project-diploid-assembly/docs/tutorial.md

 This tutorial covers three different use cases:
 1. running the pipeline on the pre-configured HGSVC samples to reproduce published results
 2. running the pipeline on a small [demo](demo.md) dataset ("proof of operability")
-3. running the pipeline on locally available data (custom run)
+3. running the pipeline on locally available data (custom run), either creating the necessary configuration files manually or via using the `autoconf.py` script.

 Since some parts of the pipeline setup are Snakemake-specific, certain sections of this tutorial describe configurations that are mandatory for all three use cases (sections will be marked as such).